|Luxury Rating:||4.4 / 5|

 American Express Customer Service Ratings

-Other Notable Features: No foreign transaction fee (See rates and fees), free night award each year on card anniversary (category 1-6 room), $300 hotel credit, Priority Pass lounge membership, $100 credit for purchases at St. Regis or Ritz-Carlton hotels on stays of two nights or longer, up to $100 credit for Global Entry/TSA PreCheck, complimentary Gold elite status, earn Platinum status each year after $75,000 in card spend, 25% point bonus on hotel stays, enhanced room upgrades, 2 p.m. checkout, welcome gifts, dedicated elite reservation line, priority late checkout, ultimate reservation guarantee, free premium in-room internet
+Other Notable Features: No foreign transaction fee (See rates and fees), free night award each year on card anniversary (category 1-6 room, up to 50,000 points, resort fees may apply), $300 hotel credit, Priority Pass lounge membership, $100 credit for purchases at St. Regis or Ritz-Carlton hotels on stays of two nights or longer, up to $100 credit for Global Entry/TSA PreCheck, complimentary Gold elite status, earn Platinum status each year after $75,000 in card spend, 25% point bonus on hotel stays, enhanced room upgrades, 2 p.m. checkout, welcome gifts, dedicated elite reservation line, priority late checkout, ultimate reservation guarantee, free premium in-room internet

 Marriott Bonvoy Brilliant American Express Card Review: More Details